rrelande/LGE-Serial-protocol/README.md

 04 00 00 00

 ### command
 followed by a 3 byte command
-0x65	0x02	0x01 (example for power off)
+0x65	0x02	0x01 (example for power off).

 ### sequence number
 1 byte sequence number
-The sequence number is incremented for every subsequent request of the same kind remains at 0x00 for single time commands
+The sequence number is incremented for every subsequent request of the same kind
+Sequence number remains at 0x00 for single time commands

 ### length of payload
 * 1 byte length of payload
-This apparently restricts the payload length to 255 in my expereince the largest payload has been 124
+This apparently restricts the payload length to 255 bytes
+in my experience the largest payload has been 124 bytes.

 ### variable payload
 The payload includes a set of 'type-lenght-value' data units.
 * First 10 bits are for the data type (T)
 * Subsequent 2 bit indicate the length (L) in byte of the value, valid values is mostly 0 and 1.
-Value of 0 means that only 2 bytes are used for the full TLV Value OF 1 means that 3 bytes are used for the full TLV data unit.
+Value of 0 means that only 2 bits are used for the full TLV.  (only 16 different values in this most basic TLV).
+Value OF 1 means that 3 bits are used for the full TLV data unit.
-* remaining 4 bits are for encoding the value, which indicate 16 values in the most basic TLV.
+* remaining 4 bits are for encoding the value.

-To help identify the TLV, the full 2 bytes are used here in documentation although only the 10 first bytes define the type of data unit.
+To help identify the TLV, the full 2 bytes (16 bits) are denoted here in documentation although only the 10 first bytes define the type of data unit.
-To help documentation, It assumes that value is 0.
+To help documentation, It assumes that value of remaining is 0.

-for example
+Example of data type in PDU
 * indoor temperature type is 7f 50
 * setpoint type is 7f 90

 ### checksum CRC16

 The two last bytes are CRC16 checksum of the entire frame including preamble to payload.
-The CRC polynom is CRC-XMODEM
+The CRC polynom is CRC-XMODEM, implementations of that CRC are widely available.

 ### Example